syntax-prosody-ot/main/README.md

 Categories and the prosodic hierarchy
 -------------------------------------
-Prosodic and syntactic categories that our constraints recognize are defined in the array named categoryPairings, in the file prosodicHierarchy.js.
-For a node to be recognized by Match, it must have a value for "cat" that is
+Prosodic and syntactic categories that our constraints recognize are defined in the array named categoryPairings (in the file prosodicHierarchy.js).
+For a node to be recognized by Match and other constraints that establish correspondence, the node's value for "cat" must be one of the categories listed in categoryPairings.

-Must be one of the categories in the array being used for category-pairings, otherwise Match functions will not work properly.
-Currently only one set of categories is available; it's defined in .
+However, as far as the purely prosodic constraints are concerned, nodes can have any category.

 Constraints
 -----------